top of page

 Axolotl Care Guide

-The axolotl, or Ambystoma mexicanum, is a fully aquatic salamander.
-Axolotls in the wild are native only to Lake Xochimilco and Lake Chalco in Mexico, and are now classified as a crticially endangered species in the wild.
+The axolotl (Ambystoma mexicanum) is a fully aquatic salamander species.
+Axolotls are native only to Lake Xochimilco and Lake Chalco of Mexico, and are currently classified as critically endangered species in the wild; due to habitat loss, invasive predators, and environmental pollution.
+Now, this amazing amphibian thrives in captivity!

-Unlike many species of salamanders, the axolotl typically does not go through the process of metamorphosis to lose its gills and live on land, and instead keeps its larval features for its entire life!
-This phenomenon of a species retaining larval features as an adult is known as neoteny.
+Unlike most salamander species, axolotls typically do not undergo metamorphosis to lose their gills and live on land.
+Instead, they retain their water-dwelling larval features for their entire life!
+This phenomenon of retaining larval features as an adult is known as neoteny, or paedomorphism.
 However, in very rare cases, it is possible for an axolotl to undergo metamorphosis into a terrestrial salamander.

 Stages of Life

-The average lifespan of an axolotl is approximately 10 years, however there have been reports of some axolotls living up to 15 years or older.
-Adult axolotls grow to be 23-30 cm (9-10 inches) long on average.
+The average lifespan of an axolotl is approximately 10 years in captivity, however there have been reports of some axolotls living up to 15 years or older.
+Adult axolotls grow to be 23-30+ cm (9-12+ inches) long on average, reaching their adult measurements around 12-18 months of age.
+Many factors can influence rate of growth including environmental conditions, diet, age, injury, illness, or genetic factors.
+Although growth rate slows significantly as axolotls reach maturity, these incredible animals never truly stop the growing process!

 Axolotls that do not reach the average size are often called "minis".
 Minis can be as small as 15 cm (6 inches) when fully grown, but still have proportional bodies.
-This stunted body can be caused by malnutrition and poor living conditions.
+This stunted condition can be caused by malnutrition, poor living conditions, or genetic fault.

 Housing and Tank Requirements